-Both Fall River and the Big Thompson River flow along the backside of Elkhorn Avenue, Estes Park’s main street, and is lined with trees, an easy-to-traverse path and mural-covered utility boxes painted by local artists.
+Both Fall River and the Big Thompson River flow along the backside of Elkhorn Avenue, Estes Park’s main street, and is lined with trees, an easy-to-traverse path, wall art and mural-covered utility boxes painted by local artists.
 Mom and pop shops offer access to their wares from Riverwalk entrances.
 It is cooler on this side of Elkhorn and more musical too: trees provide refreshing shade and the sound of the water is soothing in its rush downstream.

 Riverside contra chimes provide for the melodious amusement of children and adults alike.
 You might notice little bronze pika statues in odd places as you meander – these little guys are part of a fun scavenger hunt.
 Other bronze sculptures will catch your eye and the town’s interactive sensory garden will draw you in.

 That path is about a mile in total, running from the parking structure to Performance Park.
 At Performance Park rest your tired feet in the river and check out the natural climbing wall behind the amphitheater before turning around for the return trip.